-- 1. Team members complete initial face to face/telehealth engagement with parent/caregiver within 72 hours of CPI referral call to FEP. - 2.
+- 1. FEP provides a scheduled SUD assessment (date, time and provider location) within 48 business hours of referral to FEP. - 2.
 70 percent of the referrals to FEP from CPIS complete an assessment. - 3.
-Of those 70 percent of completed assessments, 80 percent of individuals who are recommended for treatment, are engaged in treatment at the time of case closure by FEP. - 4.
-Best efforts are to be made to ensure: - a) Parents/caregivers referred to appropriate provider within 7 days, earlier if needed. - b) Parents/caregivers are successfully and engaged in the appropriate services within 7 days of the assessment.
+Of those 70 percent of completed assessments, 80 percent of individuals who are recommended for treatment, are engaged in treatment at the time of case closure by FEP. - a) Best efforts are to be made to ensure parents/caregivers are successfully engaged in the appropriate services within 7 days of the assessment.